 (1) The attorney general shall report each fiscal year on actual legal services expenditures and actual attorney staffing levels for each agency receiving legal services.
 The report shall be submitted to the office of financial management and the fiscal committees of the senate and house of representatives no later than ninety days after the end of each fiscal year.
-As part of its by agency report to the legislative fiscal committees and the office of financial management, the office of the attorney general shall include information detailing the agency's expenditures for its agency-wide overhead and a breakdown by division of division administration expenses.
+As part of its by agency report to the legislative fiscal committees and the office of financial management, conditions and limitations:

-(2) Prior to entering into any negotiated settlement of a claim against the state that exceeds five million dollars, the attorney general shall notify the director of financial management and the chairs of the senate committee on ways and means and the house of representatives committee on ways and means.

-(3) The office of the attorney general is authorized to expend \$2,100,000 from the Zyprexa and other cy pres awards towards consumer protection costs in accordance with uses authorized in the court orders.

-(4) The attorney general shall annually report to the fiscal committees of the legislature all new cy pres awards and settlements and all new accounts, disclosing their intended uses, balances, the nature of the claim or account, proposals, and intended timeframes for the expenditure of each amount.
+- the office of the attorney general shall include information detailing the agency's expenditures for its agency-wide overhead and a breakdown by division of division administration expenses. - (2) Prior to entering into any negotiated settlement of a claim against the state that exceeds five million dollars, the attorney general shall notify the director of financial management and the chairs of the senate committee on ways and means and the house of representatives committee on ways and means. - (3) The office of the attorney general is authorized to expend \$2,100,000 from the Zyprexa and other cy pres awards towards consumer protection costs in accordance with uses authorized in the court orders. - (4) The attorney general shall annually report to the fiscal committees of the legislature all new cy pres awards and settlements and all new accounts, disclosing their intended uses, balances, the nature of the claim or account, proposals, and intended timeframes for the expenditure of each amount.
 The report shall be distributed electronically and posted on the attorney general's web site.
-The report shall not be printed on paper or distributed physically.

-(5) \$40,000 of the fiscal year 2010 general fund--state appropriation and \$40,000 of the fiscal year 2011 general fund--state appropriation are provided solely to implement Second Substitute Senate Bill No. 5850 (human trafficking violations).
+The report shall not be printed on paper or distributed physically. - (5) \$40,000 of the fiscal year 2010 general fund--state appropriation and \$40,000 of the fiscal year 2011 general fund--state appropriation are provided solely to implement Second Substitute Senate Bill No. 5850 (human trafficking violations).
 If the bill is not enacted by June 30, 2009, the amounts provided in this subsection shall lapse.

+26 NEW SECTION.
+Sec.
+127. FOR THE CASELOAD FORECAST COUNCIL